 German Educational Trainees (GETs) support language teaching and intercultural understanding, bringing language alive for learners with a trained and motivated native speaker.
-GETs support German teachers in the classroom and can work alone with small groups to encourage communication and improve pupils' confidence.
-They can initiate international and cross-curricular projects and take advantage of resources offered amongst others by the Goethe-Institut or UK-German Connection.
+By supporting German teachers in the classroom as well as working alone with small groups to encourage communication and improve pupils' confidence, GETs make an active contribution to raising attainment.
+They can also initiate international and cross-curricular projects and take advantage of resources offered amongst others by the Goethe-Institut or UK-German Connection.
 GETs can also support teachers who would like to refresh their knowledge of the language or even provide taster sessions in German.

-Hosting a GET will bring an international dimension to the curriculum, preparing your pupils for employability in a global market.
+Hosting a GET will bring an international dimension to the curriculum, increasing your pupils' cultural capital and prepare them for employability in a global market.
 GETs have a positive impact on the whole school and its wider community.
 The opportunities are endless!